sayam56/AdvanceQueryOptimization/README.md

 # Mongis: A fast and reliable query platform that leverages MongoDB indexing and Redis caching
-This is a project to optimize query performance in modern applications using Indexing in MongoDB for the server side, and Redis In Memory caching to optimize the Client side.
-This two faced approach ensures optimal performance while also making sure that we are not loading the server side unnecessarily.
+This project aims to enhance query performance in contemporary applications by implementing MongoDB indexing on the server side and employing Redis In-Memory caching for client-side optimization.
+This dual approach ensures optimal performance while minimizing server-side load.